scrum-1/horosim/README.md

 Option 2:

-We should find to the folder where Arduino compiles your program.
+We should find the folder where Arduino compiles your program.
 You can find the folder in the last line that is shown when compiling.
 If you cannot find it, be sure that the option "Show verbose option during compilation" is checked in File->Preferences in the Arduino IDE.
 In Linux, this is done in the temp folder (/tmp usually), in Windows usually is C/:Users/user/Documents/AppData/.
 In the virtual machine is in /tmp/arduino_build_XXXXXX/, where XXXXXX are six numbers.
 Go to this folder and find the executable, which is the name of your sketch (Test.ino):

 	cd /tmp/
 	ls -l
 	(you will see a folder like arduino_build_XXXXXX, go to this folder) cd arduino_build_836444/
-	./Test.ino.exe
+	./Test.ino

-As soon you initiates your program, the robot should move in the Vrep simulator.
+As soon as you initiate your program, the robot should move in the CoppeliaSim simulator.
+In this example, the robot will move in circles.
 In order to stop the program, press Ctr+C in the terminal.
 This will stop your program and reset the scene.

 Now, you can program the Arduino so the robot follows the line, grasps the can and places it at the intersection.
 Yes, it is possible :-)